-Additional measurements on the microwave amplitude dependence have resulted in a reduced uncertainty.
+No additional measurements on the microwave amplitude dependence were made so the uncertainty is unchanged.
 The observed bias is consistent with zero, but we have chosen to include it in the list of corrected biases.

 Bias Type B Uncertainty -0.05 0.15